sonjawild/selective_puzzlebox/README.md

 **Journal of Animal Ecology**

+For replication of survival analysis (calculating latencies), only files **latency_to_switch_R** and **latencies.ILVs.txt** are needed.
+The latter contains all compiled individual-level variables - raw data is provided in the other files detailed below.

 **age.data.2021.txt**
 - raw data to generate individual-level variables for birds with the following columns:
 - Date: date (yyyy-mm-dd) of capture